GLIMS-RGI/rgi_user_guide/_sources/01_introduction.md

 ## Who develops and hosts the RGI?

 The RGI has been developed in an international community-driven effort of glaciologists starting in 2010.
 The inventory was named after "Randolph", a town in New Hampshire, USA, where the team met for one of their meetings {cite:p}`Pfeffer2014`.
-In 2014 development of the RGI became the responsibility of the [Working Group on the Randolph Glacier Inventory and Infrastructure for Glacier Monitoring](https://cryosphericsciences.org/activities/wg-rgi/), which operates under the International Association of Cryospheric Sciences([IACS](https://cryosphericsciences.org)).
+In 2014 development of the RGI became the responsibility of the [Working Group on the Randolph Glacier Inventory and Infrastructure for Glacier Monitoring](https://cryosphericsciences.org/activities/wg-rgi/), which operated under the International Association of Cryospheric Sciences([IACS](https://cryosphericsciences.org)).
 In 2019, a new Working Group was established to build upon the previous achievements and further expand its objectives: the [IACS Working Group on the Randolph Glacier Inventory (RGI) and its role in future glacier monitoring and GLIMS](https://cryosphericsciences.org/activities/working-groups/rgi-working-group/).

 The RGI datasets are listed on [glims.org](https://www.glims.org/RGI), and the RGI files can be downloaded through the [data portal](https://nsidc.org/data/nsidc-0770) at the National Snow and Ice Data Center ([NSIDC](https://nsidc.org)), which is the host for GLIMS.